arcus-azure/arcus.scripting/docs/preview/03-Features/powershell/azure-integration-account.md

 -ResourceGroupName 'my-resource-group' `
 -Name 'my-integration-account' `
 -MapsFolder "C:\Maps"
-# Uploading map 'MyFirstMap.xslt' into the Azure Integration Account 'my-integration-account'
 # Map 'MyFirstMap.xslt' has been uploaded into the Azure Integration Account 'my-integration-account'
-# ----------
-# Uploading map 'MySecondMap.xslt' into the Azure Integration Account 'my-integration-account'
 # Map 'MySecondMap.xslt' has been uploaded into the Azure Integration Account 'my-integration-account'
-# ----------
 ```

 Uploading *all maps* located in a specific folder into an Integration Account and remove the file-extension.